Mads Johansen Lange: Peace broker

 In the last half of the 1840s, the Dutch again tried to gain control over Bali and its Rajas.
 In July 1846 they sent a military force to the island, the First Dutch Expedition to Bali.
 Their goal was the northern city of Buleleng.
 After an ultimatum to surrender unconditionally was rejected, the Dutch landed on the island on 28 June and attacked the city.
 It was conquered and burned.
-The next day the Dutch troops marched for the residency of Singaraja, where this city was taken without much resistance ase most Balinese were moving inland to the fort of Djagaraga.
+The next day the Dutch troops marched for the residency of Singaraja, where this city was taken without much resistance as most Balinese were moving inland to the fort of Djagaraga.
 During the attack, the Dutch received support from their fleet, whose commander would not allow the troops to move too far inland.
 Lange offered to go to the Rajas of Buleleng and Karangasem for negotiations.
 These were successful and on 9 July the peace accords came into effect.
 The Rajas would pay a small amount of damages, and the Dutch would maintain a small occupation force on the island until the matter could be settled.

 When the Rajas did not comply with all the agreements of the treaty of 1846, the Dutch sent a larger expedition to Bali in 1848, the Second Dutch Expedition to Bali.
 Lange was able to keep the states of Tabanan and Badung neutral, but the rest of the Balinese forces assembled at Djagaraga, the same place they had sought refuge in 1846.
 During the preparations for their campaign, the Dutch blockaded the coast of Bali, wreaking havoc on trade.
 Djagaraga lay deep inland, so the attack had to go through without the help of the fleet.
 At first all went well, but the Dutch were stopped when they met Gusti Djilantiek, who had dug in with 600 riflemen.
 When it became clear that the Dutch supply was badly organized, because there were not enough coolies to carry everything, the Dutch could no longer resist Balinese attacks from the villages and were forced to retreat.